jherekhealy/CharFuncPricing.jl/README.md

 | [![Build Status](https://travis-ci.org/jherekhealy/CharFuncPricing.jl.svg?branch=master)](https://travis-ci.org/jherekhealy/CharFuncPricing.jl) | [![codecov.io](http://codecov.io/github/jherekhealy/CharFuncPricing.jl/coverage.svg?branch=master)](http://codecov.io/github/jherekhealy/CharFuncPricing.jl?branch=master) |

 Julia package to provide reference European option prices for stochastic volatility models with a known characteristic function, such as the Heston stochastic volatility model.
-For the Heston model, a function provides the first, second and fourth cumulants through analytical formulas.
+For the Heston and Schobel-Zhu models, a function provides the first, second and fourth cumulants through analytical formulas.

-The code is not meant for production purpose and does not cater for corner cases.
+The code is not meant for production purpose and does not always cater for corner cases.
 It however supports arbitrary precision via the Nemo package.

 ## Installation